ampproject/amphtml/extensions/amp-story/amp-story.md

   </tr>
 </table>

-#### User interactive elements in amp-story-grid-layer
+#### Links in amp-story-grid-layer

-Whenever an interactive element is tapped a tooltip will be shown - deferring the corresponding action until the user taps again in the tooltip.
+We support inline links `<a>` as a descendant of `amp-story-grid-layer`.
+Whenever a link is tapped a tooltip will be shown - deferring the corresponding action until the user taps again in the tooltip.

-#### Customizing tooltip for tappable elements
+#### Customizing tooltip for links

 You can customize the contents of the tooltip displayed on top of a user interactive element by specifying the following attributes.
 If they are not specified, a fallback value will be provided automatically.